 It was thought that they have been shot in a gangland feud following the murder of Ahmet Abdullah.
 It was said that when the gunmen jumped out, one of them shouted, 'This is for Abbi', before firing.

-David Brindle was thought to have been the intended target as his brother was on trial at the time for the murder of Ahmet Abdullah, which is itself an unsolved murder.
+David Brindle was thought to have been the intended target as his brother was on trial at the time for the murder of Ahmet Abdullah, which is itself is still an unsolved murder.

-However, Stanley Silk, who had been drinking in the pub with his wife, was an innocent victim.
+However, Stanley Silk, who had been drinking in the saloon bar of the pub with his wife, was an innocent victim.
 He was described as a Walworth man.

 It was also noted that four others were injured in the attack, including the barman.
 One person was discharged whilst two others were described shortly after to have been in a serious but stable condition at Guy's Hospital whilst the fourth man, who had been taken to King's Cross Hospital, was in intensive care.
 They were all kept under police guard at the hospital.

-They were shot when two masked gunmen burst into the pub and shouted out David Brindle's name.
+They were shot when two masked gunmen burst into the saloon bar of the pub and shouted out David Brindle's name.
 They had been wearing ski masks and armed with an automatic pistol and a revolver.

 As David Brindle was shot at, he tried to vault over the bar and escape but was hit by a single bullet in the lower body.

-After he was shot, he were taken to hospital where he later died.
+After he was shot, he was taken to hospital where he later died.